-OPR: Admin/Financial Management
+OPR: Administration/Financial Management

 1. Purpose.
 This Chapter prescribes the forms and procedures to be observed by USGS offices authorized to receive and deposit funds for credit to accounts of the U.S. Treasury.